MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-load-data-into-memory-using-rximport.md

 # Load data into memory using rxImport (SQL Server and RevoScaleR tutorial)
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-This tutorial is part of the [RevoScaleR tutorial series](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.
+This is tutorial 10 of the [RevoScaleR tutorial series](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.

 In this tutorial, you'll learn how to get data from [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], and then use the **rxImport** function to put the data of interest into a local file.
 That way, you can analyze it in the local compute context repeatedly, without having to re-query the database.